 This fashionable composer and singer was a frequent guest at Jack Fuller's London homes.
 Fuller first had a townhouse on Wimpole Street in 1781 and then moved to 36 Devonshire Place in 1798.

 John Braham is considered by many to be the greatest English tenor of all time.
 Born to a Jewish family, originally named Abraham or Abram, he was noted for his splendid voice and keen business sense.
 Although he made his debut at the Royalty Theatre in London's East End in 1787, he first experienced great success in Drury Lane in 1796.

-Having acquired a considerable fortune by the 1830s, John Braham decided to invest it, for his retirement, in building a new theatre.
-He bought a property, that had most recently been a hotel,in King Street, St. James's, London for £8,000.
+Having amassed a considerable fortune by the 1830s, John Braham decided to invest it, for his retirement by building a new theatre.
+He bought a property, that had most recently been a hotel, in King Street, St. James's, London for £8,000.
 A further £18,000 was invested in renovations.
 The new 'St James's Theatre' opened on 14 December 1835, although the exterior of the building was not finished until the summer of the following year.
 Unfortunately the theatre was demolished in 1957 to make way for an office block.

 Braham embarked on a tour of Europe in 1797, with noted Italian/English soprano Anna Selina "Nancy" Storace, which took them to Florence, Milan, Naples and Venice.
 Storace, 11 years Braham's senior, was pregnant when they returned to London in 1801.
 Their son William Spencer Harris Braham was born on May 3, 1802.